-3.4 Politically Exposed Persons
+3.4 POLITICALLY EXPOSED PERSONS

-Situations involving so-called 'Politically Exposed Persons' ("PEPs") require the application of EDD measures, independently of the outcome of the customer risk assessment.
-This entails having to determine whether a customer is a PEP or otherwise and, should this be the case, apply of the following pre-established EDD measures:
+Situations involving so-called PEPs require the application of EDD measures, independently of the outcome of the customer risk assessment.
+This entails having to determine whether a customer is a PEP or otherwise and, should this be the case, apply the following pre-established EDD measures:

 - i.
 Obtain senior management approval to service the PEP; - ii.
-Establish what is their source of wealth and, where applicable, their source of funds; and - iii.
+Establish their source of wealth and, where applicable, their source of funds; and - iii.
 Conduct enhanced on-going monitoring of the customer's activity.

-Licensees may carry out or, in the case of (iii) above, implement these measures at any point in time between the establishment of the business relationship and the point in time when the $\leq 2,000$ threshold is met, but not later from the lapse of thirty days from when the said threshold is reached.
-In the case of an occasional transactions licensees have to carry out the said measures, in so far as they are applicable, prior to carrying out the transaction in question.
+Licensees may carry out or, in the case of (iii) above, implement these measures at any point in time between the establishment of the business relationship and the point in time when the €2,000 threshold is met, but not later from the lapse of thirty days from when the said threshold is reached.
+In the case of an occasional transactions licensees have to carry out the said measures, in so far as they are applicable, prior to carrying out the transaction in guestion.